 - Enabling digital transformation and eliminating old technologies will result in lesser IT support costs.

-Integration of an off-the-shelf EHR/EMR solution
+Integration of an off-the-shelf EHR solution

-- Planning: At this stage, you outline your organization’s goals, document your current processes and workflow, identify what the EHR software needs to solve, and list all mandatory integrations the EHR software must provide.
+- Plan: At this stage, you outline your organization’s goals, document your current processes and workflow, identify what the EHR software needs to solve, and list all mandatory integrations the EHR software must provide.

 - Selecting a vendor: This is when you ask prospective vendors all the questions you have related to the functionality of their systems.